Kiwis spending unused holiday money on pool installation

 All pool installation companies seemed to be in the same boat, she said.

-Owner Anton Tonk said it was “quite invigorating”, the amount of business it was getting.
+Pool installer Anton Tonk said it was “quite invigorating”, the amount of business he was getting.

 Usually people began asking for quotes in September, but enquires were pouring in as early as July this year, he said.

-Note: - An earlier version of this story incorrectly described Anton Tonk as owner of Christchurch’s Lagoon Pools.
-Lagoon is owned by Warren and Julie Hastings.